mzhukovs/synapse-graph-devops-ext/readme.md

 ## Todo
 But will probably never get around to it - so contributions welcome:

+- run the python code in a venv to prevent any potential conflicts
 - differentiated arrow colors to make clear various paths to primary pipelines, with dependencies for the same pipeline gradient-shaded
 - filtering based on Synapse/ADF virtual folder  (i.e. UI folders, properties.folder.name)
 - filtering based on annotations / displaying annotations and/or parameters (e.g. for linkedServices and datasets) on click or taking it further and show separate nodes for each differently parameterized LS/DS/PL objects